epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Abstract 💡

-The last century witnessed key social and political events that transformed many facets of human society, ranging from World War I, to Female Emancipation, to the Opioid Crisis.
-Cinema being a way to depict real-life (as many other forms of art), can reflect all those core societal events and movements.
+The last century witnessed key social and political events that transformed many facets of human society, ranging from World War I, to Black History, to Digital Revolution.
+Cinema, being a way to depict real-life, can reflect all those core societal events and movements.

-The goal of our project is to analyse how these events were represented by the Film Industry and how their corresponding movies were received by the public.
-Were certain movies watched more than others?
-Did the public like certain movies more?
-How international was the ensemble of movie producers for each event?
-By answering these questions and more, we want to evaluate which event of the last century was the most impactful one.
-Were certain movies watched more than others?
-Did the public like certain movies more?
-How international was the ensemble of movie producers for each event?
-By answering these questions and more, we want to evaluate which event of the last century was the most impactful one.
+Our project aims to assess the most influential events and movements of the past century by analyzing their societal impact through the film industry.
+Recognizing cinema as a reflection of society, we will dig into various aspects of the movie industry related to each event.
+Six different factors, such as the quantity of films produced and their average ratings, will be considered as indicators of impact.
+The combined results of these assessments will ultimately guide us in determining the event that had the most significant impact on the society.

 The following events were analysed: